 The solution to these problems is to always use a release branch.
 A release branch is just a branch in the version control system (see branch), on which the code destined for this release can be isolated from mainline development.
-The concept of release branches is certainly not original to free software; many commercial development organizations use them too.
-However, in commercial environments, release branches are sometimes considered a luxury—a kind of formal "best practice" that can, in the heat of a major deadline, be dispensed with while everyone on the team scrambles to stabilize the main tree.
+The concept of release branches is certainly not original to free software; many proprietary development organizations use them too.
+However, in closed-source environments, release branches are sometimes considered a luxury—a kind of theoretical "best practice" that can, in the heat of a major deadline, be dispensed with while everyone on the team scrambles to stabilize the main tree.

 Release branches are pretty much required in open source projects, however.
 I have seen projects do releases without them, but it has always resulted in some developers sitting idle while others—usually a minority—work on getting the release out the door.
 The result is usually bad in several ways.
 First, overall development momentum is slowed.
 Second, the release is of poorer quality than it needed to be, because there were only a few people working on it, and they were hurrying to finish so everyone else could get back to work.
 Third, it divides the development team psychologically, by setting up a situation in which different types of work interfere with each other unnecessarily.
 The developers sitting idle would probably be happy to contribute some of their attention to a release branch, as long as that were a choice they could make according to their own schedules and interests.
 But without the branch, their choice becomes "Do I participate in the project today or not?" instead of "Do I work on the release today, or work on that new feature I've been developing in the mainline code?"

-Maintenance can continue in parallel along both 1.0.x and 1.1.x, and releases can be made independently from both lines.
+Maintenance can continue in parallel along both 1.0.x and 1.1.x, and releases can be made independently from both lines (while regular development work happens, as always, on the main trunk — in Git, the "master" branch).
 In fact, it is not unusual to publish near-simultaneous releases from two different lines.
 The older series is recommended for more conservative site administrators, who may not want to make the big jump to (say) 1.1 without careful preparation.
 Meanwhile, more adventurous people usually take the most recent release on the highest line, to make sure they're getting the latest features, even at the risk of greater instability.